mjbots/moteus/docs/reference.md

 Linux in particular appears to select very poor bit-timings for CAN-FD when running at 5 MBps data rate.
-The primary symptom is that no communcation is possible with a moteus controller or fdcanusb unless you clock them slower than the requisite 5Mbps.
+The primary symptom is that no communication is possible with a moteus controller or fdcanusb unless you clock them a few percent slower than the requisite 5Mbps.
 This can be resolved by specifying custom bit timings to the linux socketcan subsystem.
 The following timings are known to work for at least some systems:

 ### 40MHz clock systems ###